 The FDEP is the lead agency for administering the state's coastal program.
 The USACE, Mobile District made the determination that following the review of this EA, the RP is consistent with the Florida Coastal Program to the maximum extent practicable.
-The USACE, Mobile District will request coastal zone consistency from FDEP during the PED phase of this project that will be included in the Florida Joint Coastal Permit (JCP).
+The USACE, Mobile District will request coastal zone consistency from the FDEP during the PED phase of this project that will be included in the Florida Joint Coastal Permit (JCP).
 The FDEP issued a memo in March 2021 to the Florida State Clearinghouse that the project as planned is consistent with their authorities under the FL CZMA.
-Furthermore, the Florida Fish and Wildlife Conservation Commission (FWC) issued a letter of consistency in February 2021.
+Furthermore, the FWC issued a letter of consistency in February 2021.
 Copies of these documents are included in Appendix C, Environmental.

-7.6.5 Clean Air Act of 1972
+7.6.5 Clean Air Act of 1972\